adambushman/data-lemur-sql-challenges/Challenge 50 - Hard/README.md

-# Prime Warehouse Storage
+# Median Search Frequency

-Data Lemur SQL challenge to find prime/non-prime items to store in a warehouse.
+Data Lemur SQL challenge to find the median of pre-aggregated values.

 ## Problem